 Web-savvy Slate quickly took issue with both the reportage and the conclusions of The Atlantic article (above).
 Slate's response in fact was so speedy and pithy that it seems to have scooped the lion's share of publicity.
 Whatever the deep answers for the findings, clearly there is interest!
 All to the good.
 This article includes a few links to recent research.

 As reported here by MedicalWorldToday, the April 2012 issue of Psychological Reports features research in Norway by Dr. Cecilie Andraessen, utilizing the "Bergen Facebook Addiction Scale".
 There are some examples of items here, and an interesting discussion that notes the changing nature of Facebook itself.
 As well as the users, a point to which Dr. Andraessen speaks.
 Another point of view is also presented: perhaps what we are seeing is a generalized "social media addiction" phenomenon, in many flavors and contexts.

-Here's a must-see report for anyone who doubts how important it is for so many people to have the 'perfect profile' to accrue 'friends' and 'be liked' - to the point of massive time and effort spent with impression management/grooming.
-Sometimes, as reported here, it goes beyond soci to the point of Photoshop and into the realm of RL cosmetic surgery.
+Here's a must-see report for anyone who doubts how important it is for so many people to have the 'perfect profile' to accrue 'friends' and 'be liked' - to the point of massive time and effort spent with impression management/image grooming.
+Sometimes, as reported here, it moves beyond social media posts (text and links) to the point of Photoshopping images or seeking RL cosmetic surgery.
 Fascinating report with some good links to related news stories.